dkharazi/clv/README.md

 ```

 For a clearer defintion about the differences between residual lifetime values, customer lifetime values, and other customer-based metrics, refer to [McCarthy's slides](https://www.dropbox.com/s/xjak7pezn6i9m06/CLV%20framework.pptx).
 For slides about the high-level components included in these probabilistic CLV models, refer to [Hardie and Fader's slides](http://www.brucehardie.com/talks/ho_cba_tut_art_09.pdf).
 For more intuition behind the mathematical componented included in the models, refer to [Hardie and Fader's paper](http://www.brucehardie.com/papers/020/fader_et_al_mksc_10.pdf).

+# Modeling CLV

+Generating accurate revenue projections plays an important role at any business, and CLV should be included in these estimates, especially since every dollar of revenue that a company generates must come from its customers.
+Typically, financial professionals forecast business revenues and expenses using time-series models.
+This may be a sensible modeling methodology when customer data is unavailable to the firm.
+However, forecasting accuracy can be improved by decomposing customer-driven financial line items into their constituent components, estimating models and forecasting these parts into the future, then aggregating these components back together again to form projections of future customer-driven financial line items.
+Typically, using these forward-looking, customer-based estimates is better than using estimates based solely on historical sales.
+In the end, revenue forecasts should include these components whenever customer data is available.

+In most cases, RFM features (recency, frequency, spend, and tenure) are sufficient in predicting CLV estimates stochastically for customers.
+From personal experience, a model with these RFM features will achieve a nearly identical accuracy compared to that same model including additional demographic, engagement, and other sets of features.
+Here, CLV is calculated using DCF as a combination of three estimates: estimated average spend of a customer, estimated probability of being alive for a customer, and estimated number of orders over a customer's lifetime.
+The average spend and churn probability of a customer is estimated using a BG/NBD model, and the order frequency of a customer is estimated using a Gamma-Gamma submodel.

+Either the BG/NBD model or the Pareto/NBD model can be used to estimate the order frequency or churn probability of a customer, and both models employ the same constraints and only require 3 features: recency, frequency, and tenure features.
+The primary difference between these two models is that the BG/NBD model maps the survivorship curve to a beta-geometric distribution instead of a Pareto distribution.
+Specifically, the time to *dropout* (or churn) is modeled using the Pareto (or beta-geometric) timing model.
+For both models, repeat-purchasing behavior while active is modeled using the NBD (or negative binomial) counting model.

+Generally, both models are used to model non-contractual purchasing behavior of customers.
+The BG/NBD model slightly adjusts the assumptions of the Pareto/NBD model in order to speed up estimation drastically.
+In particular, the BG/NBD model has the following assumptions:
+- Each active customer has their own Poisson distribution with transaction rate λ
+  - Here, λ represents the expected number of transactions in a time interval
+  - The number of orders made by a customer in a given time period (i.e. month, year, etc.) comes from this poisson distribution
+- Each customer can have a different λ (i.e. transaction rates are heterogeneous across all customers)
+  - Here, the heterogeneity in λ is assumed to follow a Gamma distribution
+- After each purchase, each customer has an α probability of churning (i.e. never buying again)
+  - Here, α is assumed to follow a Geometric distribution
+  - Roughly, a customer's probability of churning decreases as a customer places more orders
+- Each customer can have a different α (i.e. probabilities of churning are heterogenous across all customers)
+  - Here, the heterogeneity in α is assumed to follow a Beta distribution

+To help illustrate these parameters, let's imagine every customer (who are repeat purchases) has two coins.
+In particular, each customer flips a coin every day to see if they purchase or not (i.e. a purchase coin).
+After this first coin is flipped, each customer will flip their second coin.
+This second coin will decide whether going forward they die or not (i.e. a drop-out coin).
+Once a customer flips heads on the die coin, then they will stop flipping both coins and exit the experiment.

+To tie in the model parameters with our analogy, the number of times our first coin (i.e. purchase coin) landed on heads (or the customer purchased) in a given period (e.g. month, year, etc.) is our transaction rate λ, which determines the shape of their own Poisson distribution.
+The heterogeneity in transaction rates across different customers follows a Gamma distribution.
+Each customer's second coin has a different probability α of landing on heads, or the customer dropping out and never buying again.
+Each customer's chance of dropping out is represented by their own α parameter, which determines the shape of their own Geometric distribution.
+The heterogeneity in drop-out probabilities across different customers follows a Beta distribution.

+The CLV of customers can be estimated using ML models, such as boosting methods, random forests, LSTMs, etc. However, the probabilistic models usually produce similar out-of-sample accuracies and do as good of a job at estimating our variables of interest, while requiring fewer features and customer data.
+As an additional point, keep in mind most ML models require labels.
+If we're truly interested in predicting CLVs in a non-contractual company, then it's impossible to ever retrieve actual CLVs for each customer, since we don't know when they actually churn.

+Again, for a deeper dive into modeling customer behavior for both transactional and non-transactional businesses, refer to [McCarthy's dissertation](https://repository.upenn.edu/cgi/viewcontent.cgi?article=4247&context=edissertations).
+For high-level intuitions behind each parameter, refer to [this Medium article](https://towardsdatascience.com/predicting-customer-lifetime-value-with-buy-til-you-die-probabilistic-models-in-python-f5cac78758d9).
+For comprehensive descriptions of the parameters used in modeling CLV, refer to [Bruce Hardie's slides](http://www.brucehardie.com/talks/ho_cba_tut_art_09.pdf).